 For I proclaim the name of the LORD; ascribe greatness to our God!
 The Rock!
 His work is perfect, for all His ways are just; a God of faithfulness and without injustice, righteous and just is He.

-It is so important to recite the truth and to proclaim it!
-We do it as a declaration that He alone is in control over everything in heaven and on earth.
-It is a declaration that others may hear and a reminder to ourselves that no matter what we may go through, our God is a living God and we need to fix our eyes on Him.
+Moses’ declaration that God alone is in control over everything in heaven and on earth is a declaration not just to other people, but also to ourselves that no matter what we face, our God is the living God and we need to fix our eyes on Him.

 The LORD is my rock and my fortress and my deliverer; My God, my rock, in whom I take refuge, my shield and the horn of my salvation, my stronghold and my refuge; my savior, You save me from violence.